 - Use phrases and enter shortcut codes or acronyms

 - Keep your Phone System up to date: To ensure the proper functioning of your phone system, you must ensure it is maintained and kept up to date.
 Most systems are software-based and require continuous updates to ensure they are secure and protected from vulnerabilities that hackers might exploit online.
-If you do not manage your phone system yourself, ask your service provider about pro-active maintenance, patching, and management.
+If you do not manage your phone system yourself, ask your service provider about proactive maintenance, patching, and management.

 - Choose a VoIP Provider that is serious about Security: VoIP service providers who are serious about security proactive monitor their networks for suspicious activity.
-This reduces the chances that a potential security breach goes unnoticed for very long.
+This reduces the chances that a potential security breach goes unnoticed for a very long.

 If you only make calls from a specific location, you can block all IPs except for the static IP at your location from using your VoIP service

-Many SIP Trunking, Hosted PBX and Cloud Communication providers will also go as far as setting credit caps and service blocking on services to protect you against liability from misuse.
+Many SIP Trunking, Hosted PBX, and Cloud Communication providers will also go as far as setting credit caps and service blocking on services to protect you against liability from misuse.
 These caps are designed to allow normal call usage but stop large unnatural spikes in traffic, thus limiting your exposure to fraudulent calls.
 Since clients are responsible for calls made, these features can offer you essential liability protection.

 If your company never makes or receives international phone calls, you can ask your provider to disable international calling.

 - Educate Your Users: By educating your employees you are ensuring that your efforts to maintain the security of your VoIP systems are not in vain.
-Educate your users so they know how to use the devices and avoid being a vulnerable point of cyberattacks.
+Educate your users so they know how to use the devices and avoid being a vulnerable point to cyberattacks.

 Apply policies among employees such as having strong passwords, changing their passwords at least once a year, two-factor authentication to allow access, not having voice messages in the mailbox for a long time to prevent private information contained in those messages from being stolen, and mobile security policies for employees who use VoIP system apps on their mobile devices so that they are not a vulnerable point of cyberattacks.